therealsphinx/support.balsamiq.com/content/tutorials/mockupstogo.md

 ---
 date: 2015-12-16T12:00:00+01:00
-title: "How to Download from Mockups To Go"
+title: "How to Download from Mockups to Go"
 menu:
   menututorials:
     parent: tutorials